jina-ai/docs/chapters/ranker_trainer.rst

 Overview
 -----------------

-Imaging you are a data scientist, and working on building a model to predict the house price.
+Imagine you are a data scientist, and working on building a model to predict the house price.
-You collected historical property selling price, for each property you designed a list of features, such as #bedrooms, #size, #primary schools near property, #supermarkets near property etc.
+You collected historical property selling price, for each property, you designed a list of features, such as #bedrooms, #size, #primary schools near the property, #supermarkets near the property, etc.
 Equipped with labels (house price) and features, you trained a regression model to predict the house price.

 The idea also applies to Search/Retrieval, usually referred to Learning-to-Rank.
-The features can be the score of Bm25, #tokens in the document, #links in the document etc, the labels are the user annotated relevance score.
+The features can be the score of Bm25, #tokens in the document, #links in the document, etc, the labels are the user annotated relevance score.
-Thus we can train a supervised model to optimise the ``Ranker``.
+Thus we can train a supervised model to optimize the ``Ranker``.

 In Jina, we created a new type of ``Executor`` named ``RankerTrainer``.
-The ``RankerTrainer`` needs user to implement a `train` and a `save` method.
+The ``RankerTrainer`` needs a user to implement a `train` and a `save` method.
-The ``train`` method takes a machine learning model to train the ``Ranker``, and ``save`` method saves the re-trained model into a directory.
+The ``train`` method takes a machine learning model to train the ``Ranker``, and the ``save`` method saves the re-trained model into a directory.
-This feature could be beneficial to continuously improve our ranking model in an incremental manner.
+This feature could be beneficial to continuously improve our ranking model incrementally.

 Ranker Trainer in Action: Optimize a LightGBMRanker
 ---------------------------------------------------